-scolded Alma and his friends, the angel specifically said to Alma: "If thou wilt of thyself be destroyed, seek no more to destroy the church of God" (Alma 36:9).
-This thought led Alma not only to be "racked with eternal torment" because of all his "sins and iniquities" (vv 12-13) but apparently to conclude that he "had murdered many of [God's] children, or rather led them away unto destruction" (v 14).
+While we can read a substantial amount of what Alma said during the trial of Korihor (see Alma 30), because of the nature of the legal interchange we would normally expect to find nothing linked to Alma's three-day ordeal.
+But one matter reaches back to that experience: the idea that one soul perishes so that others may live.
+To illustrate, when the angel of the Lord scolded Alma and his friends, the angel specifically said to Alma: "If thou wilt of thyself be destroyed, seek no more to destroy the church of God" (Alma 36:9).
+This thought led Alma not only to be "racked with eternal torment" because of all his "sins and iniquities" (Alma 36:12-13) but apparently to conclude that he "had murdered many of [God's] children, or rather led them away unto destruction" (Alma 36:14).
 In the case of Korihor, Alma tried to warn him simply to repent and not to seek a sign from God.

 "I am grieved," said Alma to Korihor, "that ye will still resist the spirit of the truth, that thy soul may be destroyed.

-But behold, it is better that thy soul should be lost than that thou shouldst be the means of bringing many souls down to destruction" (Alma 30:46-47).
-Clearly, Alma had once faced the possibility that his own life might have been taken to preserve others; and his own experience of coming face to face with this reality seems to underlie his appeal to Korihor not to "resist the spirit of the truth" (v 46).
+"But behold, it is better that thy soul should be lost than that thou shouldst be the means of bringing many souls down to destruction" (Alma 30:46-47).

+Clearly, Alma had once faced the possibility that his own life might have been taken to preserve others; and his own experience of coming face to face with this reality seems to underlie his appeal to Korihor not to "resist the spirit of the truth" (Alma 30:46).

-Sermon to Zoramites: Alma 32-33
+SERMON TO ZORAMITES: ALMA 32-33

-About 75 BC, before the Zoramite people convinced the Lamanites to oppose Nephite interests-an act which led to war in the following year (Alma 35:10-13)-Alma and his missionary companions had tried to preach to the Zoramites (Alma 31:1-7).
-Even though Alma spoke frequently and to various groups in his missionary activity among these people, only one of his discourses to an audience of the poorer class is preserved (Alma 32-33).
+About 75 B.C., before the Zoramite people convinced the Lamanites to oppose Nephite interests-an act which led to war in the following year (see Alma 35:10-13)-Alma and his missionary companions had tried to preach to the Zoramites (see Alma 31:1-7).
+Even though Alma spoke frequently and to various groups in his missionary activity among these people, only one of his discourses to an audience of the poorer class is preserved (see Alma 32-33).
 In this address Alma touched on several points that link to his three-day experience.
 One of the most prominent of these points concerns his affirmation that God "imparteth his word by angels unto men, yea, not only men but women also" (Alma 32:23).
-Part of Alma's testimony would have consisted of his knowledge that his missionary companion, Amulek, had been visited and taught by an angel (Alma 10:7-10).
+Part of Alma's testimony consisted of his knowledge that his missionary companion, Amulek, had been visited and taught by an angel (see Alma 10:7-10).
 The mention of women in Alma 32:23 seems important.
-Depending on who the subject is in Alma 10:11-it is either Alma or the angel-the angel may have also appeared to others of Amulek's household, including "my women, and my children."
-Alma had received many angelic visitations (see Alma 8:14); however, the first and most important visitation occurred when he and the sons of Mosiah were confronted by the angel of the Lord (Mosiah 27:11; Alma 36:5-6).
+Depending on who the subject is in Alma 10:11-it is either Alma or the angel-the angel may have also appeared to others of Amulek's household, including "my women, and my children" (Alma 10:11).
+Alma had received many angelic visitations (see Alma 8:14); however, the first and most important visitation occurred when he and the sons of Mosiah were confronted by the angel of the Lord (see Mosiah 27:11; Alma 36:5-6).
 Thus he was a personal witness that angels were imparting the word of God to his fellow beings.